EXCLUSIVE-US seeks allies' backing for possible China sanctions over Ukraine war -sources

 The consultations, which are still at a preliminary stage, are intended to drum up support from a range of countries, especially those in the wealthy Group of 7 (G7), to coordinate support for any possible restrictions.

-The White House and the U.S. Treasury Department, a lead agency on the imposition of sanctions, declined to comment.
+The U.S. Treasury Department, a lead agency on the imposition of sanctions, declined to comment.

 Washington and its allies have said in recent weeks that China was considering providing weapons to Russia, which Beijing denies.
 Aides to U.S. President Joe Biden have not publicly provided evidence.